pktmasseta/pktmasseta.github.io/_rush/index.md

         start: 2:00pm
         end: 5:00pm
       - name: <a href="https://sched.co/m8yU" target="_blank">PKT's FIFA & Smash Tournament</a>
-        description: Come and compete for prizes at our annaul FIFA and Super Smash Tournament!
+        description: Compete for prizes at our annual FIFA & Super Smash Tournament!
         start: 4:00pm
         end: 6:00pm
       - name: <a href="https://sched.co/m8yX" target="_blank">PKT's Hot Dog Eating Competition</a>
-        description: Join the brothers of PKT with some hotdogs and milkshakes while we see who is this years PKT Hot Dog Eating Champion!
+        description: Join the Brothers of PKT for hotdogs and milkshakes to see who is this year's PKT Hot Dog Eating Champion!
         start: 5:30pm
         end: 8:00pm
       - name: <a href="https://sched.co/m8ya" target="_blank">Late Night Desserts</a>
-        description: Join the Brothers of PKT for some late night desserts
+        description: Join the Brothers of PKT for some late night desserts to close out the first day of rush
         start: 11:00pm
         end: 1:00am
   - day: Sunday